WenChentao/3DeeCellTracker/Deprecated_programs/README.md

 ## Use 3DeeCellTracker in Spyder
-The python scripts in this folder were used to generate the results we published in eLife 2021, but they have been deprecated because the newer version are more convenient to use and quicker.
+The python scripts in this folder were used to generate the results we published in eLife 2021, but they have been deprecated because the newer version is more convenient to use and quicker.

 - We archived these old scripts here for backup.
 - In order to use these scripts please install the old version of 3DeeCellTracker v0.2 by: